TwiceSA/Lawfirm-Webpage/README.md

 ### Hi there 👋
-Im a sfotware developer from South Africa, mainly focusing on app, web and databases.
+Im a sotware developer from South Africa, mainly focusing on app and web developement and databases.